chaomath/FastBEV-TensorRT/README.md

 # how to use

-i will upload a onnx and some images for nuScenes-minni to text. wait few days.
+i will upload a onnx and some images on nuScenes to test. wait few (2-3) days.

 pytorch to onnx